open-contracting/software-development-handbook/docs/python/packages.rst

        ],
        classifiers=[
-           'License :: OSI Approved :: BSD License', 'Programming Language :: Python :: 3.6',
+           'License :: OSI Approved :: BSD License', 'Operating System :: POSIX :: Linux',
+           'Programming Language :: Python :: 3.6',
            'Programming Language :: Python :: 3.7',
            'Programming Language :: Python :: 3.8',
        ],
    )

-If the package is tested on macOS, Windows and Ubuntu, you can add the ``'Operating System :: OS Independent'`` classifier.
+If the package is tested on macOS, Windows and Ubuntu, you can use the ``'Operating System :: OS Independent'`` classifier, instead.

 If the package isn’t distributed on PyPi, use this template ``setup.py``: